apollographql/apollo-client/docs/source/advanced/subscriptions.md

 A future version of Apollo or GraphQL might include support for live queries, which would be a low-latency way to replace polling, but at this point general live queries in GraphQL are not yet possible outside of some relatively experimental setups.

-<h2 id="subscriptions-client">Client setup</h2>
+## Client setup

 The most popular transport for GraphQL subscriptions today is [`subscriptions-transport-ws`](https://github.com/apollographql/subscriptions-transport-ws).
 This package is maintained by the Apollo community, but can be used with any client or server GraphQL implementation.
 In this article, we'll explain how to set it up on the client, but you'll also need a server implementation.
-You can [read about how to use subscriptions with a JavaScript server](/docs/graphql-subscriptions/setup.html), or enjoy subscriptions set up out of the box if you are using a GraphQL backend as a service like [Graphcool](https://www.graph.cool/docs/tutorials/worldchat-subscriptions-example-ui0eizishe/) or [Scaphold](https://scaphold.io/blog/2016/11/09/build-realtime-apps-with-subs.html).
+You can [read about how to use subscriptions with a JavaScript server](https://www.apollographql.com/docs/graphql-subscriptions/setup), or enjoy subscriptions set up out of the box if you are using a GraphQL backend as a service like [Graphcool](https://www.graph.cool/docs/tutorials/worldchat-subscriptions-example-ui0eizishe/) or [Scaphold](https://scaphold.io/blog/2016/11/09/build-realtime-apps-with-subs.html).

 Let's look at how to add support for this transport to Apollo Client.